 Feel free to view our douzma video for some helpful tips!

-1 lb. ground lamb, beef or turkey - not too fatty
+- 1 lb lean ground lamb, beef or turkey

-2 medium (starchy variety) potatoes, peeled and sliced into about 1/4 in. slices
+- 2 medium starchy baking potatoes (partially cooked, peeled and sliced into about 1/4 in. slices)

-6 oz. can tomato paste, diluted in about 1 to 1-1/2 cups water; seasoned with additional salt, pepper and allspice to taste
+- 6 oz canned tomato paste (diluted in about 1 to 1-1/2 cups water; seasoned with additional salt, pepper and allspice to taste)

-2. Mix meat with salt, pepper, allspice to taste, and one or two tablespoons of the tomato paste, until well-combined.
-Form meat into patties, about ¼ to ½ inch thick.
-(Make sure you end up with enough meat patties to alternately arrange between the vegetable slices.)
+- Mix meat with salt, pepper, allspice, and a little tomato paste, until well-combined.
+Form meat into 12 patties, about ½ inch thick.

-4. Arrange all of the above vegetables, and meat patties alternately, in a standing position in a large roasting pan (approx. 9“x13“), until all of the ingredients are used.
+- Arrange all of the above vegetables, and meat patties alternately, in a standing position in a large roasting pan (approx. 9“x 13“), until all of the ingredients are used.

-6. Bake, uncovered, for 1 to 1 ½ hours, or until vegetables are tender and top is lightly browned.
+- Bake, uncovered for about 1 to 1-1/2 hours, or until vegetables are tender and top is lightly browned.